Mather classes of Schubert varieties via small resolutions

 \begin{theorem}[Microlocal index formula for $\mathcal{IC}$-sheaf] For any $i\in I$

-\end{theorem} We mainly focus on the case where the variety $X$ admits a IH-small resolution $\pi:Z\rightarrow X$, especially on the subject of Chern-Mather classes of $X$.
+where $n_i$ is the dimension of $\mathcal{W}_i$. \end{theorem} We mainly focus on the case where the variety $X$ admits a IH-small resolution $\pi:Z\rightarrow X$, especially on the subject of Chern-Mather classes of $X$.
+We say that the characteristic cycle of $\mathcal{IC}_X^\bullet$ is irreducible if

 With an irreducible characteristic cycle of $\mathcal{IC}_X^\bullet$, the proposition below tells us a direct connection between the local Euler obstruction and the topological Euler characteristic $d_{i,j}$ \eqref{eq} of the fiber of the resolution.

 \begin{proposition}[{\cite[Proposition 3.2.3]{Benjamin}}] Let $\pi:Z\rightarrow X$ be a IH-small resolution of singularities and the characteristic cycle of $\mathcal{IC}_X^\bullet$ is irreducible.
 Then we have